 Later Ina became an independent strategic planning consultant and futurist to companies including CBS, Charles Schwab, Citicorp, Scott Paper, VISA, SEARS, IBM and non-profits such as The Rockefeller Foundation.
 She created ethnographic study processes to augment one-way mirror information, and had lots of fun working with Weight Watchers and Dunkin' Donuts (same people in front of the mirror).

-In the mid-eighties, Ina had several epiphanies.
+gorgeous Connecticut, Ina had several epiphanies.
 Divorced for several years, she moved with daughter Nicole, two cats and Handsome, The World’s Best Dog, back to California.
 In Carmel, she turned her attention full time to writing.
 But writing can be lonely, and she missed working with groups of people.
-Thus began her UN-Workshops - a series of interactive seminars based on Ina’s work and life experience.
-Comic Release and
+Thus began her

 Since returning to the West Coast, Ina has written, edited, published and contributed to a number of books, journals and newsletters, and has performed a variety of roles in creating radio and video/film/TV programs and concepts; for a Jazz special on NPR, the City of New York with the Urban Cultural Foundation, web/PBS; she was script doctor on a televised jazz special starring presenters Harry Belafonte and Danny Glover, and has been featured in the New York Times, the LA Times, Omni and other journals.
 On camera, she's been a featured guest on many radio and TV news and documentary programs, as well as a number of corporate videos for clients.
 Her first published book, Pawprints, became an Amazon.com best seller, and led to the creation of a literacy program --